emberjs/ember.js/FEATURES.md

   Add `isRegistered` to `Ember.libraries`.
 This convenience method checks whether a library is registered with Ember or not.

-* `ember-routing-core-outlet`

-  Provides a non-virtual version of OutletView named CoreOutletView.
-You would use CoreOutletView just like you're use
-  OutletView: by extending it with whatever behavior you want and then passing it to the `{{outlet}}` helper's `view` property.

-  The only difference between them is that OutletView has no element of its own (it is a "virtual" view), whereas CoreOutletView has an element.

 * `ember-application-visit`

   Provides an API for creating an application instance and specifying